govuk-one-login/observability-infrastructure/lambdalayer/README.md

 ### Notes

-When using Java, ensure that you add an addition 1.5GB headroom of RAM for the layer to run with.
+When using Java, please ensure you add 1.5GB headroom of RAM for the layer to run with.
 This is not necessary with NodeJS or Python.

 ## Updating the layers

-The copy-layer.sh script can be used to automatically download the layer from Dynatrace, sign it and create a new layer in the `di-observability-production` AWS account.
+The copy-layer.sh script can automatically download the layer from Dynatrace, sign it and create a new layer in the `di-observability-production` AWS account.

-### Updating the layers - prerequisite
+### Updating the layers - prerequisites

-Call the api endpoint to get the lambda layer of interests name, you will need a token with `PaaS integration - Installer download ` for this:
+Call the API endpoint to get the lambda layer of interests name, You will need a token with `PaaS integration - Installer download ` for this:

 ```bash
 curl -sX GET "https://khw46367.live.dynatrace.com/api/v1/deployment/lambda/agent/latest" -H "accept: application/json; charset=utf-8" -H "Authorization: Api-Token <token>"  | jq .